FINANCIAL AID RATE95%

 The list of schools below have been selected by researching which schools offer similar programs to University of Akron.

-- Kent State University - Kent Campus in Kent, OH (10 miles away)
+- Kent State University - Kent Campus in Salem, OH (10 miles away)

 - Cleveland State University in Cleveland, OH (31 miles away)

-- Youngstown State University in Youngstown, OH (45 miles away)
+- Youngstown State University in Cincinnati, OH (45 miles away)

-- Pennsylvania State University - Penn State Shenango in Sharon, PA (53 miles away)
+- Pennsylvania State University - Penn State Shenango in New Kensington, PA (53 miles away)

-- Ohio State University - Mansfield Campus in Mansfield, OH (59 miles away)
+- Ohio State University - Mansfield Campus in Lima, OH (59 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: